Past = Present x Future Over Yesterday

-"Past = Present x Future Over Yesterday" is the third episode of the second season of the American black comedy crime drama television series Barry.
+"Past = Present x Future Over Yesterday" is the third episode of the second season of the American crime tragicomedy television series Barry.
 It is the 11th overall episode of the series and was written by producer Jason Kim, and directed by Minkie Spiro.
 It was first broadcast on HBO in the United States on April 14, 2019.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry struggles to write a monologue that details his war experience, while Sally also struggles with telling her story about her abusive relationship with her ex-husband.
 Meanwhile, Hank is negatively affected by Esther's failed assassination attempt and decides he must kill Barry.

 According to Nielsen Media Research, the episode was seen by an estimated 1.78 million household viewers and gained a 0.7 ratings share among adults aged 18–49.
 The episode received positive reviews, with critics praising the performances (particularly Hader and Carrigan), and subject matter although the lack of plot progress was criticized.
 For his performance in the episode, Anthony Carrigan received an Outstanding Supporting Actor in a Comedy Series nomination at the 71st Primetime Emmy Awards.